tuneinsight/lattigo/drlwe/README.md

 - Each party samples a common random polynomial (`drlwe.CKGCRP`) from the CRS by using the `CKGProtocol.SampleCRP` method.
 - _[if t < N]_ Each party uses the `drlwe.Combiner.GenAdditiveShare` to obtain a t-out-of-t sharing and use the result as their secret-key in the next step.
 - Each party generates a share (`drlwe.CKGShare`) from the CRP and their secret-key, by using the `CKGProtocol.GenShare` method.
 - Each party discloses its share over the public channel.
-The shares are aggregated with the `CKGProtocol.AggregateShare` method.
+The shares are aggregated with the `CKGProtocol.AggregateShares` method.
 - Each party can derive the public encryption-key (`rlwe.PublicKey`) by using the `CKGProtocol.GenPublicKey` method.

 After the execution of this protocol, the parties have access to the collective public encryption-key, hence can provide their inputs to computations.